jmathtech/3dmodel/README.md

-# 3dmodel
+# 3d Model
-A short script of a 3d model on a web browser.
+A short script of a 3d model on a web browser using model viewer.